PatrickJamesHoban/js-string-permutations-algo/README.md

 - a string

 And returns...
-- an array with all possible unique permutations of the string.
+- an array with all possible unique permutations of the string in an array.

 ### Note:
 - returned array should not include duplicates if duplicates are possible given the input string.